So, what happened?

 Bill Gates has also been, at times, the biggest funder of the WHO, and generally the second biggest funder after only Germany and the US (which alternate as the biggest funder depending on the time frame examined).
 How does one person become a major funder of the world’s foremost international public health institution?
 That’s a topic for an entire book but for now let’s just sit with this strange fact and reflect upon its consequences.
 (A great article from Politico in September 2022 details discussions with more than 40 public health officials and experts around the world warning of far too much influence from Gates and his backers, as well as far too little oversight.
 As an example, one interviewee, Kate Elder with Doctors Without Borders, said: “What makes Bill Gates qualified to be giving advice and advising the U.S. government on where they should be putting the tremendous resources?”)

-CEPI (founded in 2017) and GAVI (founded in 2000) were, along with Gates himself and his powerful foundation, pushing hard for vaccines as a default approach to any new epidemic or pandemic, waiting for their opportunity.
+CEPI (founded in 2017) and GAVI (founded in 2000) were, along with Gates himself and his powerful foundation (the Bill and Melinda Gates Foundation), pushing hard for vaccines as a default approach to any new epidemic or pandemic, waiting for their opportunity.
 Gates is now famous for his highly-viewed (over 44 million views as of Nov.
 2022) TED talk warning about a lack of preparedness for the next pandemic, which was in his view inevitable.

 Their opportunity arrived in late 2019, with news out of China about a new and dangerous respiratory virus, and by the time of the first meeting with CEPI and WHO in late January 2020 the only action item that CEPI and WHO announced in public meeting minutes was development of a vaccine.
 It’s important to keep in mind that there had never been a coronavirus vaccine before.
 And the average vaccine development time then was about 13 years.
-It seems strange, then, for the sole focus of these groups to be on developing a new vaccine for this novel coronavirus threat.
+It seems strange, then, for the sole focus of these groups to be on developing a new vaccine for this novel coronavirus threat (the next section on gain of function research and the US military biomedical complex makes it a bit more understandable albeit no less strange).

 Gates and his various organizations and pools of funding were tremendously influential in shaping the global pandemic response from early February 2020 forward, as a September 2022 article in Politico detailed, drawing upon dozens of interviews from public officials in Europe and the US.